flyteorg/flyte/proposal/README.md

 more SDK's in different languages we should support a common way of interacting with the API.
 This does no mean that some SDK's may provide native ways of interacting with the Admin API (for e.g. flytekit), but the intention is that we will eventually replace **flytekit/flyte-cli** with flytectl exclusively.

-We also recommend that the design of flytectl is careful and it could helps us with delivering user features faster without having to rely on the UI. flytectl with follow standard oauth2 for authentication already supported by flyteAdmin.
-Moreover, flytectl should be readily available on almost any platform - OSX, Linux and Windows.
+We also recommend that the design of FlyteCTL is careful and it could helps us with delivering user features faster without having to rely on the UI.
+FlyteCTL with follow standard oauth2 for authentication already supported by flyteAdmin.
+Moreover, FlyteCTL should be readily available on almost any platform - OSX, Linux and Windows.
 We will strive to keep it relatively lean and fast.

 # Why One CLI?